AdaCore/gnatstudio/docs/users_guide/editing.rst

 .. index:: gnatstub

 :menuselection:`Edit --> Generate Body`
-  Generate Ada body stub for the current source editor by calling the external tool `gnatstub`.
+  Generate an Ada body stub for the current source editor by calling the external tool `gnatstub`.

 .. index:: menu; edit --> edit with external editor